• WELCOME

 After the Rain

-Oil on linen, 24 x 36, collection of Walker Saville, Greenfield, MA
+Oil on linen, 24 x 36.
+Collection of Walker Saville, Sheffield, MA

 Amtrack Station at Lamy, NM